DarkoMedin/Adenovirus_bioinformatics_hc/README.md

 # Adenovirus_bioinformatics_hc
-Bioinformatics analysis of Adenovirus strains using the Codon usage dataset The analysis includes the following libraries
+Bioinformatics analysis of Adenovirus strains using the Codon usage dataset in R/RStudio The analysis includes the following libraries
 #The required libraries
 library(factoextra)